pad01g/verifiable-moderation/README.md

 # what is this?

-spec of verifiable bbs moderation in STARK-compressed format.
+spec of verifiable bbs (nostr) moderation in STARK-compressed format.

 # description